Skip to content

 As was the case last week, a potent solar storm — commonly called a sunspot — ejected massive quantities of charged particles and magnetic fields that have been streaming toward Earth.
 Under certain circumstances, the solar material from the so-called coronal mass ejection interacts with the Earth’s magnetosphere to turn on the aurora borealis.

 A G4 storm in May resulted in the lights being visible all the way to Florida.
-That is not expected to happen with this one, but if the opportunity is evident over the Philadelphia region, this time around the skies should be clear.

-What are we getting aurora possibilities now?
+Why are we getting aurora possibilities now?

-Solar storms have been erupting more frequently lately because the sun has approaching — or possibly has reached — the peak of an 11-year sunspot cycle that began in 2019.
+Solar storms have been erupting more frequently lately because the sun has been approaching — or possibly has reached — the peak of an 11-year sunspot cycle that began in 2019.

 “The sun has been quite active,” said Brasher, more active than had been forecast.
 The center scientists also said it’s possible that the peak won’t occur until early next year and that heightened sunspot activity could lap into 2026.

-They said it was unclear if the coming storm would have any effect on hurricane-recovery efforts by interfering with the power grid or communications system.
+Center scientists said it was unclear if the coming storm would have any effect on hurricane-recovery efforts by interfering with the power grid or communications system.
 Center scientist Rob Steenburgh said that Florida’s low latitude would argue against that happening.

 Brasher, however, said that NOAA thought it “prudent” to raise cautionary flags.